DheGit/ping-pong-xiiProj/README.md

 	1) The project is divided into 5 packages:
-		i) image - Contains the images used in the project ii) r - Contains the screen-wise string resources and font styles used in the project iii) screens - Contains the logic for every screen in the project, with a file for every screen iv) sound - Contains the sounds used in the project
+		i) image - Contains the images used in the project ii) r - Contains the screen-wise strings, resources and font styles used in the project iii) screens - Contains the logic for every screen in the project, with a module for every screen iv) sound - Contains the sounds used in the project
 		v) sprites - Contains the different pygame drawables that have been used frequently in the project, like ball, paddle, button, etc.